White House Adviser Peter Navarro Calls Fictional Alter Ego An 'Inside Joke'

 Overland said Pearson plans to add a publisher's note to future editions, advising readers that "Ron Vara is not an actual person, but rather an alias created by Peter Navarro."

 The episode is not likely to cause Navarro any grief with his boss, however.
 Donald Trump famously invented his own fictional spokesman, John Barron, in the 1980s.
-Internet wags have joked that perhaps Barron could offer some PR advice to the newly unmasked Ron Vara.
+Internet wags have joked that perhaps Barron could offer some PR advice to the newly unmasked Vara.